uqbar-project/wollok-language/README.md

 ## About this repository

-Currently called `wollok-sanity-tests`, we'll rename it to Wollok Language since it'll be a Wollok Project containing
+Still a work in progress, it'll be a Wollok Project containing

 - Wollok core libraries: strings, numbers, dates, booleans, etc. in `src` folder
 - Wollok language specification, in form of unit tests: in `test` folder you'll see our **sanity tests** where you can check how should you use Wollok objects from core libraries, and syntax definitions.